TheGuyInApt42/upgraded-new-portfolio/src/lib/posts/Small Business Marketing Strategies Guide.md

 Improving your marketing is an ongoing process.
 Keep reviewing your KPIs to spot opportunities, then test new approaches.
 Try different ad copy versions, experiment with social media content types, or fine-tune your email sequences.
 Small, data-driven adjustments add up to better marketing performance over time.

 Ready to improve your online marketing results?
 GWC helps small businesses with website design, SEO, and social media strategies that get real results.
-[Contact GWC today](https://gorhamwebconsulting.com) to learn how we can help you reach your marketing goals.
+[Contact us today](/) to learn how we can help you reach your marketing goals.

 *Article created using [Outrank](https://outrank.so)*